A Nasty Trick: From Credential Theft Malware to Business Disruption

 The following are a summary of tactics observed across incident response investigations where the use of TrickBot preceded distribution of Ryuk ransomware.
 Of note, due to the interactive nature of Ryuk deployment, the TTPs leading to its execution can vary across incidents.
 Furthermore, in at least one case, artifacts related to the execution of TrickBot were collected but there was insufficient evidence to clearly tie observed Ryuk activity to the use of TrickBot.

 The initial infection vector was not confirmed in all incidents; in one case, Mandiant identified that the attackers leveraged a payroll-themed phishing email with an XLS attachment to deliver TrickBot malware (Figure 1).
-The campaign is documented on this security site.
 Data from FireEye technologies shows that this campaign was widely distributed primarily to organizations in the United States, and across diverse industries including government, financial services, manufacturing, service providers, and high-tech.

 Once a victim opened the attachment and enabled macros, it downloaded and executed an instance of the TrickBot malware from a remote server.
 Data obtained from FireEye technologies suggests that although different documents may have been distributed by this particular malicious spam run, the URLs from which the documents attempted to retrieve a secondary payload did not vary across attachments or recipients, despite the campaign’s broad distribution both geographically and across industry verticals.